Reef Wreck & Critter

 Komodo Islands Manta Ray - Photo Copyright Jeff Mullins 2010

-• We overnight in a sheltered bay on Rinca Island, close to the National Park landing area at Loh Buoya on Rinca Island where we may be able to night dive on a very rich muck diving site (dependant on flight times the next day).
+We overnight in a sheltered bay on Rinca Island, close to the National Park landing area at Loh Buoya on Rinca Island where we will be able to night dive on a very rich muck diving site.

 Komodo Dragon - Photo Copyright Jeff Mullins 2010